 Oregon OSHA also provides training to both employers and employees.
-Attendance at public education and conference training sessions between 1998 and 2011 has reached nearly 330,000.
+Attendance at public education and conference training sessions between 1998 and 2013 has reached nearly 385,000.
 These educational forums provide an opportunity to share ideas on occupational safety and health with national experts.

 Most Oregon OSHA conferences are coordinated and presented in partnership with businesses, associations, labor unions, etc. Every other year, Oregon OSHA and the American Association of Safety Engineers work together to present the Governor's Occupational Safety and Health Conference (GOSH).
-In 2011, in addition to the GOSH conference, there were six other conferences held around Oregon that addressed a variety of safety and health issues.
+In 2013, in addition to the GOSH conference, there were six other conferences held around Oregon that addressed a variety of safety and health issues.

-Oregon OSHA Resource Center: A One-Stop Source for Workplace Safety and Health Information
+Oregon OSHA Resource Center: A one-stop source for workplace safety and health information

 The Oregon OSHA Resource Center is the only library in Oregon that specializes in health and safety in the workplace.
-It is a public service provided to Oregon employers and workers by the State of Oregon's Department of Consumer and Business Services.
+It is a public service The Oregon Department of Consumer and Business Services provides to Oregon employers and workers.